wjgilmore/dreamfactory-book/docs/chapter03.md

 # Chapter 3.
 Generating a Database-backed API

-Although DreamFactory supports almost 60 data sources, in addition to the ability to mount third-party REST and SOAP services, and create completely custom scripted services using four supported scripting engines (Node.js, PHP, Python, and V8.js), it might not come as a surprise that DreamFactory's database support is by far the most popular feature.
+Although DreamFactory natively supports almost 60 data sources, in addition to the ability to mount third-party REST and SOAP services, and create completely custom scripted services using four supported scripting engines (Node.js, PHP, Python, and V8.js), it might not come as a surprise that DreamFactory's database support is by far the most popular feature.
 Databases are after all an indispensable part of the application ecosystem, providing a persistent store for every conceivable type of data.

 In this chapter you'll learn all about DreamFactory's database support by way of an introduction to the following topics: